Scott Davies (footballer, born 1988): Reading

 He made his debut for Reading against Nottingham Forest on 8 August 2009.
 He made four more appearances before leaving on loan.

 Wycombe Wanderers (loan)

 On 16 October 2009, Davies signed a one-month loan deal with Wycombe Wanderers, making his debut in the 1–1 home draw with Colchester United on 17 October.
 In his third appearance, he scored two goals in their 3–2 home defeat against Walsall.
+On 5 November 2009, Davies' loan was extended until the New Year.
 On 4 January 2010 his loan was extended until 16 January.

 On 16 March he joined Yeovil Town on a one-month loan deal, playing four games for the club before returning to Reading.

 On 9 September 2010 Davies returned to Wycombe on a three-month loan deal.

 Crawley Town

 Davies was released by Reading at the end of the 2010–11 season and on 31 May 2011, he signed for League Two side Crawley Town on a free transfer.
 He made his debut against Macclesfield Town in a 2–0 win but after failing to get regular first team football he joined Aldershot Town on loan on 27 October 2011.
 He scored his first and only goal for Aldershot in a 2–1 loss to Gillingham on 19 November 2011.
 After playing just one game during the 2012–13 season Davies had his contract at Crawley terminated by mutual consent on 31 December 2012.